WizardCM/WizardCM.github.io/src/posts/2019-07-04-aphantasia.md

 ---
-title: "I consider myself more a consumer than a creator"
+title: '"I consider myself more a consumer than a creator"'
 date: 2019-07-04
 author: Matt
 ---